tranqua/NautilusLIMS/README.md

 ![][img_102_nb_kit_tissue]

 ##S102 Sample Collection

 <form>
-<input type ="checkbox">Locate a Study 102 Aliquot
+<input type ="checkbox">Click on Login Sample icon to log in a new collection
-<input type ="checkbox">Right Click > Build Plate
-<input type ="checkbox">Select the workflow for the kit you wish to build

 __TESTING NOTES__
->Use the following plate workflows for Study 102 testing
+>Use the following sample workflows for Study 102 testing
->Study 102 Adult Kit (Full) v0.2
->Study 102 Adult Kit (Blood/Saliva)
->Study 102 Adult Kit (Urine)
->Study 102 Adult Kit (Saliva)
->Study 102 Newborn Samples Kit
->Study 102 Newborn (B/S) Samples Kit
+>Study 102 Sample Collection
->Study 102 Newborn Tissue Kit
+>Study 102 Tissue Collection
-<input type ="checkbox">Fill out the necessary information (plate barcode, location, tube barcodes) when prompted
+<input type ="checkbox">Scan in subject ID, collection time point, and collection facility
+<input type ="checkbox">Locate the unreceived sample collection, Right Click > Events > Received By Lab
+<input type ="checkbox">Indicate Arrival Condition of collection set
+<input type ="checkbox">Enter collection information & scan in any barcodes if prompted (PAXgene)
+>If a sample was not collected - make sure to uncheck the __Collected__ box
+>You can move PAXgene to incubation box any time after this
 </form>
 ![][img_102_sample_wf]
 ##S102 Sample Processing